preciofishbone/OmniaDocs/my-workplace/my-links/index.rst

    :align: middle
 Adding personal links
 *********************
-A user can add a personal link by clicking the option "ADD PERSONAL LINK" and using he following settings:
+A user can add a personal link by clicking the option "ADD PERSONAL LINK" and using the following settings:

 .. image:: create-link.png